-The Number of Americans with Cancer is Rising
+Millions of Americans are Dealing with Cancer

-Despite advances in many aspects of cancer prevention and treatment, the number of Americans diagnosed with the disease continues to rise.
-One factor in this upward trend is the aging of the US population, as cancer incidence increases among older age groups.
+Despite advances in many aspects of cancer prevention and treatment, the number of Americans diagnosed with the disease remains very high.
+One factor in the recent upward trend is the aging of the US population, as cancer incidence increases among older age groups.

-- The American Cancer Society estimates that there will be about 1,665,540 million new cases of cancer (855,220, male and 810,320 female) and 585,720 deaths from cancer (310,010 male and 275,710 female) in the US in 2014, a modest increase over 2013. - In Texas, a total of 119,115 new cases of cancer are expected in 2014 (63,329 male and 55,786 female), with 44,150 cancer deaths projected.
-These totals are also increases relative to 2013, including almost 2,800 additional deaths.
+- The American Cancer Society estimates that there will be about 1,658,370 new cases of cancer (848,200 male and 810,170 female) and 589,430 deaths from cancer (312,150 male and 277,280 female) in the US in 2015.
+The number of new cases expected in 2015 is slightly lower than the number for 2014, while expected cancer deaths shows a modest increase over 2014. - In Texas, a total of 109,053 new cases of cancer are expected in 2015 (56,265 male and 52,788 female), with 42,255 cancer deaths projected.
+The number of new cases and expected deaths show a marked reduction from 2014, with new cases about 10,000 fewer than in 2014 and deaths about 1,900 fewer.
+These significant reductions are likely the result of multiple factors and will be difficult to sustain in light of the emerging demographic patterns in the population of the state.
+It is likely, that some of this improvement is attributable to the CPRIT initiatives which have now been in place for several years and are beginning to have notable cumulative effects.
 As with the nation, cancer is the second leading cause of death in the state after cardiovascular disease.